-Cool Texas Pools – San Pedro Springs Park Pool
+Cool Texas Springs Park Pool – San Pedro Swimming Pool

 San Antonio’s San Pedro Springs Park is one of America’s oldest parks.
 It is younger than only one other park: Boston Common, established in 1630.
 San Pedro Springs was a hunting and gathering site 12,000 years ago.
 Spanish explorers decided to use the area for long-term campsites in the late 1600s.

-Today, the San Pedro Springs Park includes one of San Antonio’s most popular swimming pools, as well as a wealth of recreational equipment for public use.
+Today, the San Pedro Springs Park includes one of San Antonio’s most popular San Pedro swimming pool, as well as a wealth of recreational equipment for public use.
 Some of the attractions include:

 - Sports areas for softball and tennis

 San Pedro Springs Park History

 The springs provided Native Americans with water and resources.
 They used the rocks to build weapons and tools for hunting and living.
 Archaeologists believe that the Payaya Indians were using the area as far back as 12,000 years ago.
 They called their village next to the Springs Yanaguana.

 It didn’t receive its modern name until two clergymen named Antonio de San Buenaventura de Olivares and Isidro Felix de Espinosa returned to the area following a military expedition by Damien Massanet.